Millions of blogs are written every day. But the good news is - 99% of them are terrible. Learn how to write an awesome blog post, step-by-step.

 This means NO STOCK PHOTOS!
 Original content is king, and stock photos are often used as a filler (and quite honestly pretty boring filler).

 Consider each image a pitstop for your reader; it allows them to gather themselves and think about everything you have written so far.

 Content Rule 4.
 Be ridiculously generous with the value and information you give

-This is not a good strategy because if a reader feels like they are being held back on, they won’t want to sign up or want to pay for your product.
+This is not a good strategy because if a reader feels like they are being held back on, they won't want to sign up or pay for your product.
 After all, they have a bad initial impression.